Désiré-Joseph Mercier

-Désiré Félicien François Joseph Mercier (21 November 1851 – 23 January 1926) was a Belgian cardinal of the Roman Catholic Church and a noted scholar.
+Désiré Félicien François Joseph Mercier (21 November 1851 – 23 January 1926) was a Belgian Catholic prelate who served as Archbishop of Mechelen from 1906 until his death in 1926.
 A Thomist scholar, he had several of his works translated into other European languages.
 He was known for his book, Les origines de la psychologie contemporaine (1897).
-His scholarship gained him recognition from the Pope and he was appointed as Archbishop of Mechelen, serving from 1906 until his death, and was elevated to the cardinalate in 1907.
+He was elevated to the cardinalate in 1907.